aleenaorazi345/aleenaorazi345/README.md

-- 👋 Hi, I’m aleenaoraz!
+- 👋 Hi, I’m aleenaorazi!
-- 👀 I’m interested in learning new coding hacks
+- 👀 I’m interested in learning game development: )
-- 🌱 I’m currently learning coding and new to it
+- 🌱 I’m currently learning oop and making small projects for implementation of concepts
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on small scale projects in c or c++...
 - 📫 reach me at aleenaorazi345@gmail.com

 <!---